Digital rhetoric

-Digital rhetoric is an extension of human communication—taking place in a digital sphere.

 Digital rhetoric is communication that exists in the digital sphere.
 It can be expressed in many different forms, including text, images, videos, and software.
 Due to the increasingly mediated nature of contemporary society, distinctions between digital and non-digital environments are less clear.
 This has expanded the scope of digital rhetoric to account for the increased fluidity with which humans interact with technology.

 The field of digital rhetoric is not yet fully established.
 It draws theory and practices from the tradition of rhetoric as both an analytical tool and a production guide.
 As a whole, it can be categorized as a meta-discipline.

 Due to evolving study, digital rhetoric has held various meanings to different scholars over time.
 It can take on a variety of meanings based on what is being analyzed, depending on the concept, forms or objects of study, or rhetorical approach.
 Digital rhetoric can also be analyzed through the lenses of different social movements.

 Digital rhetoric lacks a strict definition amongst scholars.
 The discussion and debate toward reaching a definition accounts for much of the writing, study, and teaching of the topic.
 One of the most straightforward definitions for "digital rhetoric" is that it is the application of rhetorical theory to digital communication.

 Definition

-Early Definitions of Rhetoric, Precursors to Digital Rhetoric, and Rhetoric in the early Computer Age

 Early definitions of rhetoric from western classical/Greek and Roman times are "the art (techne) of finding out the available means of persuasion for a given argument," and "the practice of persuasive communication and a formal art of studying such communication."
 Traditional practices of rhetoric often involved methods that a person could use to construct persuasive speeches, whereas classical rhetoric was concerned with legal speeches, political speeches, and ceremonial speeches.

 Rhetoric has developed alongside many technological developments, with digital mediums being amongst the most recent and transformative.
 There are many ancient and historical examples of "machine's to think with".
 Early examples of devices being used for the purpose of guiding thought include Martianus Capella's 9th century glossed collections of prose, philosophy and other writings, and the biblical concordances developed by monks between the 12th and 13th century.
 Some argue that types of man-made artwork and codes, such as ancient Egyptian hieroglyphics, were some of the first forms of digital rhetoric.